AartGoossens/the-sweat-notebooks/README.md

-# Sweaty Reports
+# The Sweat Notebooks

-*Sweaty Reports* is an application that gives you reports about your Strava activities.
+*The Sweat Notebooks* is an application that gives you reports about your Strava activities.
 The reports are generated from parametrized Jupyter notebooks.

 I developed this application as a side project because I wanted to try to combine a few technologies: